salesforce/apex-mockery/README.md

 ##### Global returns

-It can be configured to return a specific value, whatever the parameter received
+Configure it to return a specific value, whatever the parameter received

 ```java
 // Arrange